agex-inc/django-workflow/README.rst

 .. |Create Function Page| image:: docs/_static/create-function.png

-Django WorkflowConfig
+Django NewName
 ============

 |Logo|

 |Build Status| |Coverage Status| |Documentation Status| |Quality Status| |Downloads| |Discord|

-WorkflowConfig is an open source workflow framework for ``Django`` which supports on the fly changes instead of hard-coding states, transitions and authorization rules.
+NewName is an open source workflowmodel framework for ``Django`` which supports on the fly changes instead of hard-coding states, transitions and authorization rules.

-The main goal of developing this framework is **to be able to modify literally everything about the workflows on the fly.** This means that all the elements in a workflow like states, transitions or authorizations rules are editable at any time so that no changes requires a re-deploying of your application anymore.
+The main goal of developing this framework is **to be able to modify literally everything about the workflowmodels on the fly.** This means that all the elements in a workflowmodel like states, transitions or authorizations rules are editable at any time so that no changes requires a re-deploying of your application anymore.

-**Playground**: There is a fake jira example repository as a playground of django-workflow_config. https://github.com/javrasya/fakejira
+**Playground**: There is a fake jira example repository as a playground of django-newname. https://github.com/javrasya/fakejira

 Donations
 ---------

 This is a fully open source project and it can be better with your donations.

-If you are using ``django-workflow_config`` to create a commercial product, please consider becoming our `sponsor`_  , `patron`_ or donate over `PayPal`_
+If you are using ``django-newname`` to create a commercial product, please consider becoming our `sponsor`_  , `patron`_ or donate over `PayPal`_

 .. _`patron`: https://www.patreon.com/javrasya